kidk/scom-tools/README.md

 `Get-SCOMManagementPack | Where {$_.Name -eq "<MP Name>"} | Export-SCOMManagementPack –path "."`

-You should find a file with same name as your management pack in the current directory.
+You should find a XML file with same name as your management pack in the current directory.

 ### 3) Find script behind metrics

+Now that you've unsealed the management pack you want to replace, move the XML file to your local machine and follow the instructions in the [export script folder](./export-script) to unpack the file.
+You should end up with a clear understanding where the management pack is getting it's information and how.

 ### 4) Check if New Relic supports metric out of the box